by Bond Vet

 • Swelling around the mouth

 Yes, your pet will be under full anesthesia.
 This protects your pet’s airways while our team uses sharp instruments and a steady flow of water in your pet’s mouth.
-If you have more questions about this, give us a call.
+If you have more questions about this, you can call one of our veterinary hospitals.

 Periodontal disease is the inflammation or infection of the tissues surrounding the tooth.
 Accumulation of tartar and calculus on the teeth contributes to gum recession around the base of the tooth.
 Left untreated, infection can spread into the tooth socket, and ultimately the tooth loosens and falls out.